| Home | Back to Goldfish |

 colours are seen.

-The colouration of the calico group is complicated by the fact that there are three gene types: calico, pseudomatt and coloured matt.
+The colouration of the calico group is complicated by the fact that there are thought to be three gene types: calico, pseudomatt and coloured matt.
 They have a very similar appearance and the difference is in the breeding outcomes:

 - When breeding calico fish, generally only 50% of fry are calico, 25% are pinks